External Rules

 - Privacy

-- More, lots more (cyber and privacy is a niche but what I spend a lot of time on).
-See my introduction to law outline.
+Cybersecurity and privacy is a niche topic area but what I spend a lot of time on, and what organizations have challenges dealing with.

-Examples of external rules include:
+Examples of external rules relating to cyber include:

 - New York’s SHIELD Act (“Stop Hacks and Improve Electronic Data Security Act”), GBL 899-aa and GBL 899-bb, imposing cybersecurity and data breach notification requirements on most organizations